GameFoundry/bsf/Documentation/Manuals/User/particleSystem.md

 Emitters determine where are new particles spawned, along with other properties that are assigned to newly spawned particles.
 They are represented using the @ref bs::ParticleEmitter "ParticleEmitter" class.

-Once created they can be registered with the particle system by setting a list of emitters through @ref bs::ParticleSystem::setEmitters "ParticleSystem::setEmitters()".
+Once created they can be registered with the particle system by setting a list of emitters through @ref bs::CParticleSystem::setEmitters "CParticleSystem::setEmitters()".

 ~~~~~~~~~~~~~{.cpp}
 SPtr<ParticleEmitter> emitter = bs_shared_ptr_new<ParticleEmitter>();